numtel/mysql-live-select/README.md

 * Replication slave connection
 * `information_schema` connection for column information

 One argument, an object defining the settings.
-In addition the [`node-mysql` connection settings](#...), the following settings are available:
+In addition to the [`node-mysql` connection settings](https://github.com/felixge/node-mysql#connection-options), the following settings are available:

 Setting | Type | Description
 --------|------|------------------------------